jacgonisa/ATHILA/README.md

 from mcsitzer/maize_genomic_ecosystem/te_genes/orfs/

 longest_orfs.pep obtained
 We obtained .p1 (the largest predicted protein, which is gagpol-orf) and .p2 (athila-orf)

-  ### Step 2.1: Check Pfam to assess if p1=gagpol-orf and p2=athila-orf
-We run Pfam.sh script, from mcsitzer/maize_genomic_ecosystem/te_genes

 ## Step 3: Identify Pfam motifs of peptides to sort them into GagPol-ORF and ATHILA-ORF
+   ### Step 3.1: We run Pfam.sh script, from mcsitzer/maize_genomic_ecosystem/te_genes

-## Step 4: Select ATHILA(X) and split proteins into gagpol-orf and athila-orf fasta files
+   ### Step 3.2: Select ATHILA(X) and split proteins into gagpol-orf and athila-orf fasta files
 "grep" function plays a crucial role in this step
+   ### Step 3.3: Sorting ATHORF and GagPolORF

-## Step 7: BLAST Outgroups to gag-pol and athila-orf
+## Step 4: BLAST Outgroups to gag-pol and athila-orf

 ## Step 8: Alignment GagPol-ORF and A MAFFT